zephyrproject-rtos/zephyr/boards/arm/nrf52840_pca10056/doc/index.rst

 Overview
 ********

-The nRF52840 Preview Development Kit (PCA10056) hardware provides support for the Nordic Semiconductor nRF52840 ARM Cortex-M4F CPU and the following devices:
+The nRF52840 Development Kit (PCA10056) hardware provides support for the Nordic Semiconductor nRF52840 ARM Cortex-M4F CPU and the following devices:

 * :abbr:`ADC (Analog to Digital Converter)`
 * CLOCK